dafydd2277/dhcpd/README.md

     called `containers` already exists in that directory.
 If that is the case, merge the two files as appropriate for your environment.
 1. Modify `.env` to suit your environment.
 1. Modify `compose.yaml` to suit your environment.
-Note that you have to uncomment the appropriate `ports` entry.
-If you want to listen to more than one interface, but not all interfaces, you can c/p several copies of the second option, modifying the `${s_host_internal_ip}` value as appropriate.
+Note that this container must run on the host network (`network_mode: host`) in order to receive blind UDP broadcasts from DHCP client hosts.
 1. [Modify][ref014] `./etc/dhcp/dhcpd.conf` to suit your environment.
     * Pay particular attention to the opportunty to set up an RNDC key to allow you to have `dhcpd` automatically update `named` to